genemine/REBET/README.md

 Hongdong Li, hongdong@csu.edu.cn

 ## 5. How to cite?
-If you use this tool, please cite the following work.
+If you use this tool, please cite the following work.<br>
 ZhaoYu Fang, Hongdong Li, QingSong Xu, REBET: a Method to Determine the Number of Cell Subpopulations, 2020, submitted